High-flying IPO stocks sell off after quarterly results

-SAN FRANCISCO (Reuters) - Three of Wall Street’s top-performing IPO stocks in 2019 tumbled late on Thursday after the companies’ quarterly results failed to satisfy investors and justify their high valuations.
+SAN FRANCISCO, Sept 5 (Reuters) - Three of Wall Street’s top-performing IPO stocks in 2019 tumbled late on Thursday after the companies’ quarterly results failed to satisfy investors and justify their high valuations.

-Zoom Video Communications (ZM.O) dropped 2% in extended trade, even after the videoconferencing provider’s quarterly results and full-year outlook beat analysts’ expectations.
+Zoom Video Communications dropped 4% in extended trade, even after the videoconferencing provider’s quarterly results and full-year outlook beat analysts’ expectations.

-Cyber-security company Crowdstrike (CRWD.O) tumbled 8.7% after it reported better-than-expected results and gave upbeat quarterly guidance.
+Cyber-security company Crowdstrike tumbled 8% after it reported better-than-expected results and gave upbeat quarterly guidance.

-And business software seller Medallia (MDLA.N) tumbled 12.3% after its results also beat analysts’ average expectations.
+And business software seller Medallia tumbled 13% after its results also beat analysts’ average expectations.

-In a year marked by disappointing public listings by Uber Technologies (UBER.N) and Lyft (LYFT.O), the stock performances of Zoom, Medallia and Crowdstrike have stood out since their IPOs.
+In a year marked by disappointing public listings by Uber Technologies and Lyft, the stock performances of Zoom, Medallia and Crowdstrike have stood out since their IPOs.

 Prior to Thursday’s after-hours declines, Zoom was up 157% from its initial public offering in April, Crowdstrike had risen 155% since it went public in June, and Medallia was up 74% from its IPO in July.